abid-mujtaba/urdu-typesetter/README.md

 # Urdu Typesetting

 This repo implements a toolchain for typesetting Urdu literature.
-It is designed around an explicit separation of content, formating, and templates.
+It is designed around an explicit separation of content, formatting, and templates.

 The user supplies the text and metadata for a piece of literature in a yaml file.
-A minimal set of formating information can also be provided.
+A minimal set of formatting information can also be provided.
 This is mostly relevant for poetry where the width of each `misra` and the vertical separation between `shair` (or stanzas) is of critical importance.